Kitsch and confidence at Huawei HQ despite US pressure

 HECTOR RETAMAL, AFP

 "We aren't worried.
-This is a very competitive industry and obstacles arise sometimes.
-We just have to focus harder on making even better products."
+This is a very competitive industry and obstacles arise.
+We just have to focus on making even better products."

 It was just after quitting time and the previously deserted canteen was filling rapidly with the excited drone of hundreds of Mandarin speakers.

-Employees cheerfully queued for helpings of China's various regional cuisines and sat in dining sections marked -– rather oddly -– as foreign locales, like "Warsaw", "Bahrain" and "Toronto".
+Employees cheerfully queued for helpings of regional Chinese cuisines, dining in sections marked -– rather oddly -– as foreign locales like "Warsaw", "Bahrain" and "Toronto".

-Another staffer surnamed Ji, in a Star Wars "stormtrooper" t-shirt and calling himself the Chinese equivalent of "geek", said the current fracas was forging togetherness.
+Another staffer surnamed Ji, in a Star Wars "stormtrooper" t-shirt and calling himself a "geek", said the current fracas was forging togetherness.

 "Our company started from scratch and this isn't the first threat it faced.
 We will keep on fighting."